This feature is included in All Editions of Silhouette Studio

 NOTE: If on a PC, "All Files" may need to be selected from the "file type" selection in the "Open" window in order to locate your files

 NOTE: The trace filter will show a yellow area covering the image.
-This yellow area is a preview for where your cut lines would be created.
+This yellow area is a preview of where your cut lines would be created.

 • High Pass Filter

-Trace lines are created beginning from the outside of your image and then working toward the inside of the image as the filter setting is adjusted up.
+Trace lines are created beginning from the outside of your image.
+Trace lines move toward the inside of the image as the filter setting is adjusted upward.
 This is a good option if you are trying to create a basic cutting frame from a more detailed image.

 • Threshold

-Determines how broadly you apply the trace filter to your image beginning with the darkest colors for low settings and applies lighter color parts as well as you move to higher settings.
+Determines how broadly the trace filter is applied beginning with the darkest colors for low settings and light colors for higher settings.

 • Scale